retcon1/track-tv/docs/user-stories.md

 - As a user I want to be able to click on a show from an actor's page to see its details
 - As a user I want to be able to click on a network to see what other shows they have produced
 - As a user I want to be able to see a home page with the top trending, highest rated and upcoming shows
+- As a user I want to be able to see the latest episodes from a show on its details page